 Examinations may include the Advanced Placement examinations administered by the College Board; the College-Level Examination Program (CLEP); Defense Activity for Non-Traditional Education Support (DSST) examinations; and Excelsior College Examinations (ECEP - formerly RCEP and ACT/PEP).
 UMUC also accepts credit for professional examinations listed in the ACE Guide to Educational Credit by Examination.
-As many as 30 credits by examination awarded by other regionally accredited institutions will be accepted for courses that appear on an official transcript with a grade of C or better.
+As many as 30 credits by examination awarded by other regionally accredited institutions will be accepted for courses that appear on an official transcript with a grade of C (2.0) or better.
+Students may not receive credit for introductory courses in their native language.
 Students who have questions about credit by examination are encouraged to consult a UMUC Asia Academic Advisor.